Disney World Essentials: What to Pack in Your Disney Day Bag

 It is amazing how hungry the kids get while walking long distances in the parks!
 Also, munching on snacks is a great way to fight off boredom while waiting in long lines.

-For these reasons, having snacks readily accessible is an absolute lifesaver!
+For these reasons, having homemade snack mixes and other snacks readily accessible is an absolute lifesaver!

 Security and Screening